daewoongham97/DBCS/README.md

 # DBCS

-An R package for doing fun sequntial/anytime-valid inference in linear models.
+An R package for constructing design-based confidence sequences.
 <https://arxiv.org/abs/2210.08639>.

 All code was written and edited by Dae Woong Ham